dgarroDC/ArchaeologistAchievementHelper/README.md

 ## Basic usage

-In Outer Wilds, when an entry **isn't** displayed as *"There's more to explore here."* it doesn't mean that all of its facts are revealed, there are some facts that don't affect that mark, and some of them are even required for the Archaeologist achievement.
+In Outer Wilds, when an ship log entry **isn't** displayed with the *"There's more to explore here."* mark it doesn't mean that all of its facts are revealed.
+There are some facts that don't affect that mark, and some of them are even required for the Archaeologist achievement.
 For example, the Timber Hearth Village entry has 2 facts that are needed for the achievement, but this entry is never marked as *"There's more to explore here."*:

 ![example-disabled](images/example-disabled.jpg)